rkgIITBh/data-structures.github.io/HTML/hashingByChaining.md

 value as a chain.
 ```
 // We define a hash table of size 10.
-// However, modifying TABLE_SIZE, one can create a bigger table.
+// Modifying TABLE_SIZE, one can create a bigger table.

 #define TABLE_SIZE 10
 typedef struct node {